atinanit/IEO_UCEC/projectseUCEC.md

 [1] 7845
 ```

-Now, we examine the chromosome distribution of genes called DE at 10% FDR:
+The chromosome distribution of genes called DE at 5% FDR is calculated:

 ```r